tess-phillips/boulderingPage/README.md

 "Famous climbers" - a section that includes biographical information and links to documentaries about famous climbers.

 How to use
 To view the webpage, simply open the HTML file in a web browser.
 The page is responsive and will adapt to different screen sizes, so it can be viewed on a variety of devices.
 For more information about climbing spots in Manchester, refer to the contact information in the footer.
+It can also be viewed from the GitHub page: https://tess-phillips.github.io/boulderingPage/

 Credits
 This project was created by Tess Phillips for the Founders and Coders bootcamp.